sagiahrac/llm-d-kv-cache-manager/pkg/preprocessing/chat_completions/README.md

 - Some fields are provided by the router (serving vLLM's OpenAI-compatible API).
 - Some fields are fetched from the model's tokenizer (e.g., chat template).

-The `RenderJinjaTemplateRequest` matches the `transformers` library's `ChatTemplateRequest` structure, which is used to render the chat template.
+The `ChatCompletionsRequest` matches the `transformers` library's `ChatTemplateRequest` structure, which is used to render the chat template.

-**RenderJinjaTemplateRequest accepts these fields, that match the `render_jinja_template`'s expected parameters:**
+**ChatCompletionsRequest accepts these fields, that match the `render_jinja_template`'s expected parameters:**
-- `Conversations` - List of message lists (role/content pairs)
+- `Messages` - List of message lists (role/content pairs)
 - `Tools` - (Optional) List of tool schemas
 - `Documents` - (Optional) List of document dicts
 - `ChatTemplate` - (Optional) Override for the chat template